John Levitow: Biography

-Born in Hartford, Connecticut, he originally intended to join the United States Navy, but changed his mind and joined the USAF in June 1966.
+Born in Hartford, Connecticut to a Jewish family, he originally intended to join the United States Navy, but changed his mind and joined the USAF in June 1966.
 His first job was civil engineering, then he cross-trained into the loadmaster career field.

 On February 24, 1969, Levitow was asked to fill in for the regular loadmaster on an armed AC-47, call sign Spooky 71.
 It was Airman Levitow's job to set the ejection and ignition timer controls on Mark 24 magnesium flares and pass them to the gunner for deployment.
-These flares were 27 lb metal canisters 3 ft long that would burn at 4,000 degrees, illuminate with the intensity of two million candlepower and burn for two and a half to three minutes.
+These flares were 27 lb metal canisters 3 ft long that would burn at 4,000°F, illuminate with the intensity of two million candlepower and burn for two and a half to three minutes.
 Spooky 71 was flying night missions near the Tan Son Nhut Air base area when Long Binh came under attack.

-As the crew of Spooky 71 manned their aircraft patrolling the area, the pilot Major Kenneth Carpenter had seen muzzle flashes outside Long Binh Army Base.
+As the crew of Spooky 71 manned their aircraft patrolling the area, the pilot, Major Kenneth Carpenter, had seen muzzle flashes outside Long Binh Army Base.
 The pilot threw the AC-47 and its eight-man crew into a banked turn to engage the Viet Cong in the Tan Son Nhut Air Base area.

 On the pilot's command, Levitow and the gunner began deploying flares through the open cargo door.
 Levitow set the timers and handed a flare to the gunner, who held it with his finger through the pull ring attached to the safety pin.
 Suddenly, Spooky 71 was jarred by a tremendous explosion.
-A North Vietnamese Army's 82-millimeter mortar shell hit the right wing and exploded inside the structure, raking the fuselage with flying shrapnel.
-Everyone in the back of Spooky 71 was wounded, including Levitow, who was hit by shrapnel and experienced a concussion that he was quoted as saying "felt like being hit by a two-by-four."
+A North Vietnamese Army's 82 mm mortar shell hit the right wing and exploded inside the structure, raking the fuselage with flying shrapnel.
+Everyone in the back of Spooky 71 was wounded, including Levitow, who was hit by shrapnel and experienced a concussion that he was quoted as saying, "felt like being hit by a two-by-four."
 The blast also jarred the flare from the gunner's hands, pulling the safety pin from the canister as it did so and arming the fuse.